 What's Up with a Label?

 About 15 years ago, I gave up on the label-name game.
 I came to the conclusion that labels don’t lead to solutions.
-These labels may result in an educational crutch, or possibly some kind of financial aid, but the point of education is to gain knowledge and manipulate that knowledge so that one can be of service to their family, community and/or profession.
-So, what is important is the solution, and labels simply don’t create solutions.
+They may result in an educational crutch, or possibly some kind of financial aid, but the point of education is to gain knowledge and manipulate that knowledge so that one can be of service to their family, community, and/or profession.
+What is important is the solution, and labels simply don’t create solutions.

-The dominant cause of reading disability symptoms is the function of the Mind’s Eye that results from the confusion generated by meeting abstract words and symbols in a text.
-Well over 90% of the time, these symptoms, and others like them, can be cleared up by playing the digital game, Sky Village.
-Sky Village will help your child begin to explore their reading and writing creativity and imagination as they begin to enjoy learning.
+The dominant cause of reading disability symptoms is the function of the Mind’s Eye that inconsistently follows the confusion generated by meeting abstract words and symbols in a text.
+Over 90% of the time, these symptoms, and others like them, can be cleared up by playing the free mobile game Sky Village – Trail of Spells.